How to Shape a Customer Service Philosophy That Motivates

 Buffer is quite famous for the whole customer support system they’ve developed at their company.
 First of all, they call themselves a Happiness team, which is divided into three departments: happiness heroes, weekend warriors, and community champions.

 Community champions are Buffer’s most autonomous members.
-Their main objective is to find proactive ways to work with clients.
+Their main objective is to find proactive ways to build customer relationships.
 How cool is that?
-The company’s having this whole department looking for new ways to pleasantly surprise people who contact their customer support.
-That is what I call a dedicated customer service philosophy.
+The company has this whole department looking for new ways to pleasantly surprise people who contact their customer support.
+That is what I call a customer-centric philosophy.

 4. Virgin’s staff focus